We regularly get the opportunity to meet new real estate investors.

 You can do the process yourself or hire a good paralegal to handle it all for you.

-In Ontario, you can also garnish wages for any lost rent and to recoup some of your expenses for going through the process.
+In Ontario, you can also garnish wages (in most cases) for any lost rent and to recoup some of your expenses for going through the process.

 By the way, www.LandlordSelfHelp.com is a great free resource available to landlords that very few people know about.
 You can email them questions and get all kinds of great advice.